Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Introduction

 The outline of the paper is as follows.
 In Sect.~\ref{sec:obs}, we summarize the observational data.
-In Sect.~\ref{sec:data}, we describe the data products that were used by the modeling teams to construct their mass models.
+In Sect.~\ref{sec:data}, we describe the data products used by the modeling teams to construct their mass models.
 In Sect.~\ref{sec:mass_model}, we present each of the seven independent mass models.
 In Sect.~\ref{sec:comparison}, we compare the model predictions of the properties of SN Encore and SN Requiem.
 Based on these mass models, we obtain relations between $H_0$ and hypothetical values of the time delays of SN Encore and SN Requiem in Sect.~\ref{sec:H0-td}.
-In Sect.~\ref{sec:H0}, we present our measurement of the value of $H_0$ using the new time-delay measurement by \citet{Pierel+2025}.
-In Sect.~\ref{sec:SNeReappear}, we show our forecast of the dates when SN Encore and SN Requiem will reappear.
+In Sect.~\ref{sec:H0}, we present our measurement of $H_0$ using the new time-delay measurement by \citet{Pierel+2026}.
+In Sect.~\ref{sec:SNeReappear}, we present our forecast for the reappearance of SN Encore and SN Requiem.
 Sect.~\ref{sec:summary} provides a summary of our work.
-Throughout this paper, (RA, Dec) coordinate values are in the ICRS system.
+Throughout this paper, right ascension and declination (RA, Dec) coordinate values are in the ICRS system.
 The values of $H_0$ for SN Encore are reported as the median with $1\sigma$ uncertainties given by the 16th and 84th percentiles of the probability distribution.

-\section{Summary of Observations}
+\section{Summary of observations}

 \macs\ has been observed with multiple facilities \citep[e.g.,][]{Newman2018a, Newman2018b, Pierel2024}.
 In this section, we summarize the imaging and spectroscopic observations used to construct our lens mass models.